 - 6 tbsp butter

-- 2 large potato (I use Nicola potatoes but Yukon Gold would be a good choice too)
+- 2 large potatoes (I use Nicola potatoes but Yukon Gold would be a good choice too)

 - 6 large eggs